Our Unusual Business Model

 All our employees work from Rocklin, California.

-There is an API
+There is an API for it!

 There seems to be an Application Programming Interface (API) for just about everything we want to build in software.
 We love consuming the REST API services